msrose/transform-amd-to-commonjs-example/README.md

 Uses [babel-plugin-transform-amd-to-commonjs](https://github.com/msrose/babel-plugin-transform-amd-to-commonjs) to allow [jest](https://facebook.github.io/jest/) to require AMD files.

-With this particular setup, we have webpack bundling the AMD files, using the webpack config.
-Using similar jest config options (in package.json), we can resolve modules, and let jest require them using the transform-amd-to-commonjs plugin.
+With this particular setup, we have webpack bundling the AMD files, as specified in the webpack config.
+By sharing the webpack config with the jest config, we can resolve modules, and let jest require them using the transform-amd-to-commonjs plugin.
 The .babelrc env config ensures that the AMD to CommonJS transform is only done in test mode.

-TODO: Share alias/module path/etc. config between webpack and jest (and probably RequireJS).
-Is there a better way than programmatically writing the jest config before a test run?

 TODO: How will jest handle RequireJS shims and other webpack loaders?